mostsfa538/InkSpire/README.md

-# InkSpier
+# InkSpire

 <img src="./Main_Logo.png" style="height:300px; width:400px; margin:0; ">
 An online book store with a different perspective!

 ​	It brings together authors who can publish their books at the same time that book enthusiasts come to find the best new and distinctive releases in one place.

 ### Created By: